"I use Mrs. Brickner's recipe"

 Many Jews emigrated from Europe to Cleveland, and some of you may have heard of Rabbi Barnett R. Brickner.
 He was rabbi from 1925 to 1955 at the reform Euclid Avenue Temple, which became Anshe Chesed Fairmount Temple, commonly called Fairmount Temple, and is the oldest Jewish congregation in the Cleveland area.

 I inherited my mother's Fairmount Temple Cookbook, produced by their Sisterhood, published in 1958.
-Excavating it from a bookshelf, I found in the introduction by Rabbi Brickner, he explains that it is a re-issue of the Euclid Avenue Temple Cookbook.
+Now, 35 years later, excavating it from a bookshelf, I found in the cookbook's introduction by Rabbi Brickner, he explains that it is a re-issue of the Euclid Avenue Temple Cookbook.
 Here below are pages from both Mother's Table and then The Fairmount Cookbook.
 As my mother mentions, in Mrs. Brickner's recipe she uses creamed cottage cheese.

 My sister Barbara adds now, she learned the recipe differently, and that the tradition has been carried forward: "In my small circle of friends I am famous for my Blintzes, which I often make for brunches.
 I was taught by my mother, who was taught by her mother.
 It is funny though, that I use slightly different proportions, which I swear my mother taught me– 1/2 cup flour and 2/3 cup milk.
 My daughter now makes Blintzes for her daughters.
 From generation to generation.
 L'dor v'dor."